LTR, Tweed Horizons, Newtown St Boswells, Roxburghshire, Scotland, TD6 0SG

 Address: 18-19 Parnell Square North, Dublin

-Inventive dishes using the best of regional produce.
+Inventive dishes using the best of regional produce delivering true Irish food.
 At The Greenhouse, diners can experience classic Irish cuisine with a contemporary twist.
-The menus are great value for money too, with a 3 course lunch starting from just €60 per person, and a 4 course dinner taster starting from €95.
+The menus are great value for money too, with a 3-course lunch starting from just €60 per person, and a 4-course dinner taster starting from €95.
 The wine cellar is extensive and interesting, with wine flights to match your food.
 If you’re unsure, just ask the in-house sommelier for the best bottle of your favorite country or region.

-Private dining is also available for up to 45 guests if you are planning an event or celebration with your loved ones in Ireland.
+Private dining is also available for up to 45 guests if you are planning an event or celebration with your loved ones at a Bib Gourmand venue in Ireland.